 Established in 1996, Career Edge is a not-for-profit, self-sustaining social enterprise with a clear mandate

-to connect highly motivated, well-qualified candidates with employers of all types and sizes for careerlaunching opportunities, through paid internships.
-More than half of all Career Edge interns are hired by
+to connect highly motivated, well-qualified candidates with employers of all types and sizes for careerlaunching opportunities, through paid placements.
+More than half of all Career Edge hires are hired by their host employer at the end of their contract, and most of the rest launch their career elsewhere

 within six months.